structurizr/structurizr.github.io/dsl/14-language.md

 ## element

-The `element` keyword defines a [custom element](https://structurizr.com/help/custom-elements) (this is only available on the Structurizr cloud service/on-premises installation/Lite).
+The `element` keyword defines a custom element that sits outside of the C4 model.

 ```
 element <name> [metadata] [description] [tags] {